Scoring Criteria

 Gender Fair rates companies on a 100-point index assessing five key areas:

-We analyze a company’s commitment to advancing women in leadership throughout its organization.
+We analyze a company's commitment to advancing equality in leadership throughout its organization.
 Questions include:

-• Does the company ensure equal access to training and development for men and women, including mentorship and sponsorship?
+• Does the company ensure equal access to training and development for men and women?

-• What is the percentage of women on the company's board of directors?
+• Is there gender balance on the company's board of directors?

-• What is the percentage of women on the company's executive team?
+• Is there gender balance on the company's executive team?

-• What is the percentage of women across the company's management?
+• Is there gender balance across the company's management?

 We analyze a company's ability to provide a supportive working environment for employees.
 Questions include: